saecki/zig-grep/paper/paper.typ

 ```]

 == Single threaded optimization
+The program was profiled in an end to end manner using `hyperfine` @hyperfine.

 === Line by line searching
-To keep it simple the first implementation, read the whole file into a single buffer and ran a compiled regex pattern match on every line.
-This was done using a regex iterator from the `rure` crate.
+To keep it simple, the first implementation reads the whole file into a single buffer and runs a pre-compiled regex search on every line.
+Regex pattern matching is done using a regex iterator from the `rure` crate.

 === Whole text searching
-After some investigation it turned out that initializing the regex search iterator provided by the `rure` crate had more overhead than expected, and running the regex pattern match on the whole text instead of every line would improve performance significantly.
-Following the previous change, I found out that the `rure` library provided a function that allowed setting the start index for searching inside the passed text slice.
+After some investigation it turned out that initializing the regex iterator provided by the `rure` crate had more overhead than expected, and running the regex search on the whole text instead of every line would improve performance significantly.
+Following this change, I found out that the `rure` library also provided a function that allowed searching from a specified start index inside the passed text slice.
 Using this function avoided allocating the iterator in the first place.

 === Line by line searching with fixed size buffer
 Since one of the tests was to search an 8gb large text file, the input would need to be split up into smaller chunks as to avoid running out of memory.
-This was done using a fixed size buffer which would only load part of the file, searching that buffer up to the last fully included line, then moving the unsearched parts including possibly relevant context lines to the start of the buffer, and eventually refilling the buffer with remaining data to search.
-Since lines need to be iterated to calculate line numbers, and I discovered the `rure` function that searches the text directly without an iterator, I decided to once again search each line individually, instead of the whole text.
+This is done using a fixed size buffer which only loads part of the file, searching that buffer up to the last fully included line, then moving the unsearched parts including possibly relevant context lines to the start of the buffer, and eventually refilling the buffer with remaining data to search.
+Since lines need to be iterated anyway to calculate line numbers, and the implementation was now using the function that searches the text directly without an iterator, I decided to once again search each line individually, instead of the whole text.

 === Whole text searching with fixed size buffer
 After further investigation I discovered that the overhead of searching each line didn't just come from  the `rure` iterator, but that special regex patterns introduced large overhead when starting the search.
-One example was the word character pattern `\w`, which respects possibly multi-byte unicode characters.
+One example was the word character pattern `\w`, which has to respect possibly multi-byte unicode characters.
 Since the `rure` library uses a finite automata (state machine), matching multiple word characters results in a large number of states @rust_regex_issue_1095.
-This state machine, although only compiled once, needs to be initialized in memory every time a search is starts.
-Disabling unicode support during the regex pattern compilation significantly improved performance.
-With these findings, the regex pattern matching was once again adjusted to be run on the whole text buffer, to restore previously achieved performance.\
+This state machine, although only compiled once, needs to be initialized in memory every time a search is started.
+Disabling unicode support during the regex pattern compilation significantly improves performance.
+With these findings, the regex pattern matching was once again adjusted to be run on the whole text buffer, to restore previously achieved performance.

-One additional bug that I only tackled at this stage was to prevent regex pattern matches that spanned multiple lines.
-If a match is found that spans multiple lines an additional search is run only on the fist matched line, if this succeeds too only this match is highlighted and printed.
+One additional bug that I only tackled at this stage was to prevent regex matches that spanned multiple lines.
+If a match is found that spans multiple lines an additional search is run only on the first matched line, if it succeeds too, only this match is highlighted and printed, otherwise it's a false positive.

 == Parallelization
 At this point most easy wins in single threaded optimization were off the table, so the next major performance improvements would come from using multiple threads.
 The most time consuming sections of the program are accessing the file system, and searching the text.